hiuhin12/Insurance_Cross-Sell_Prediction_Website/README.md

 ## How to Write a Good README – A Step by Step Guide

-### What to Include in your README

 1. **Project's Title**
-   - Inventory Management Optimization using Machine Learning Clustering Algorithms
+   - Optimizing Inventory Management through Product Classification with K-MEANS, K-MEANS++, and K-MEDOIDS

 2. **Project Description**
    - This project analyzes and optimizes inventory management using machine learning clustering algorithms such as K-Means, K-Means++, and K-Medoids.
 The goal is to improve inventory turnover and reduce excess stock through data-driven insights.